 Witch Hazel

-The tree is hardy in zone 3-8 and has fragrant flowers which will bloom from December to April depending on the variety.
+The tree is hardy in zones 3-8 and has fragrant flowers that will bloom from December to April depending on the variety.
 Some trees can take part shade but you’ll get better blooms with more sun exposure.

 Winter Honeysuckle